-Management's Discussion and Analysis for the period ended June 30, 2019
+Management's Discussion and Analysis for the period ended September 30, 2019

-The following Management's Discussion and Analysis ("MD&A") was prepared as at August 14, 2019 and should be read in conjunction with the Company's second quarter 2019 unaudited condensed interim financial statements and the accompanying notes and the audited annual financial statements and the accompanying notes for the year ended December 31, 2018 and the related annual MD&A. The Company's second quarter 2019 unaudited condensed interim financial statements and the accompanying notes have been prepared in accordance with International Financial Reporting Standards ("IFRS") and with International Accounting Standard ("IAS") 34, "Interim financial Reporting" as issued by the International Accounting Standards Board ("IASB") and using the accounting policies described therein.
+The following Management's Discussion and Analysis ("MD&A") was prepared as at November 13, 2019 and should be read in conjunction with the Company's third quarter 2019 unaudited condensed interim financial statements and the accompanying notes and the audited annual financial statements and the accompanying notes of the year ended December 31, 2018 and the related annual MD&A. The Company's third quarter 2019 unaudited condensed interim financial statements and the accompanying notes have been prepared in accordance with International Financial Reporting Standards ("IFRS") and with International Accounting Standard ("IASB") and using the accounting policies described therein.